deletedcu/angular-demo/lectures/03-observables-tdd-universal/04-angular-universal.md

 #### Why do we care?

 It is really easy for an amazing page to drop in search rankings because they don't do some simple steps.
-In Angular, if you view the page source in a browser, it will only show what's inside the regular `index.html` -- the infamous `loading..` content.
+In Angular, if you view the page source in a browser, it will only show what's inside the regular `index.html`.
+If you go look at your `index.html`, the content is... not great.
+It's the infamous `loading..` content.
 We're going to work on that.

 #### What will we do about it?

 A cornerstone of on-page SEO factors are unique titles, meta descriptions, and meta keywords.
+These are tags you can add to your app that search engines will look for and categorize your app by.
+The more specific and plentiful the tags, the more the search engine will know what your website is about - so the higher your website will appear in search results.

 Let's add support for these to our fledgling app.